 We’ve all had those moments when we’ve needed a little extra cash in a hurry.
 During the Covid-19 pandemic, many households were stretched to cover their fixed expenses as some people were unable to work, or had reduced salaries for a period of time.
-In 2022, we’re seeing the pressure of rising living costs impacting the ability of average Kiwi households to pay for groceries, petrol and consumer goods, as inflation keeps pushing prices up.
-We’re currently experiencing a 30 year high for inflation.
+In 2023, we’re seeing the pressure of rising living costs impacting the ability of average Kiwi households to pay for groceries, petrol and consumer goods, as inflation keeps pushing prices up.
+We’re currently experiencing high levels of inflation.

 So when one-off, unexpected expenses crop up, for households that have needed to dip into their savings for day to day expenses, it’s those unexpected bills that push people to consider how they might finance that additional cost.